India pushes ahead with Rohingya deportation amid Myanmar crackdown | DW | 24.03.2021

 "There are other refugees in India also, but the government is targeting only Rohingya because of our religion," Sabber Kyaw Min, director of the Rohingya Human Rights Initiative, told DW.

-The Rohingya stress that the current political and security conditions are not conducive for them to return to Myanmar.
+The Rohingya stress that the current political and security conditions are too dangerous for them to return to Myanmar.